 Question: "Why do Jews and Arabs / Muslims hate each other?"

 Answer: First, it is important to understand that not all Arabs are Muslims, and not all Muslims are Arabs.
 While a majority of Arabs are Muslims, there are many non-Muslim Arabs.
 Further, there are significantly more non-Arab Muslims in areas such as Indonesia and Malaysia than there are Arab Muslims.
 Second, it is important to remember that not all Arabs hate Jews, not all Muslims hate Jews, and not all Jews hate Arabs and Muslims.
 We must be careful to avoid stereotyping people.
 However, generally speaking, Arabs and Muslims have a dislike of and distrust for Jews, and vice-versa.

-The religion of Islam, to which a majority of Arabs are adherents, has made this hostility more profound.
+However, the ancient root of bitterness between Isaac and Ishmael does not explain all of the hostility between Jews and Arabs today.
+The religion of Islam, which a majority of Arabs follow, has made the hostility predicted of Ishmael more profound.
 The Qur’an contains somewhat contradictory instructions for Muslims regarding Jews.
 At one point it instructs Muslims to treat Jews as brothers and at another point commands Muslims to attack Jews who refuse to convert to Islam.
 The Qur’an also introduces a conflict as to which son of Abraham was truly the son of promise.
 The Hebrew Scriptures say it was Isaac.
 The Qur’an says it was Ishmael.
-The Qur’an teaches that it was Ishmael whom Abraham almost sacrificed to the Lord, not Isaac (in contradiction to Genesis chapter 22).
-This debate over who was the son of promise contributes to the hostility today.
+The Qur’an teaches that it was Ishmael whom Abraham almost sacrificed to the Lord, not Isaac (in contradiction to Genesis 22).
+This debate over who was the son of promise further contributes to today’s hostility.